Cosmic Shear constraints from HSC Year 3 with clustering calibration of the tomographic redshift distributions from DESI: Method

 \section{Method}

 This section presents the methodology followed in this analysis to recover cosmological constraints.
-We obtain cosmological constraints in two independent approaches: (a) In Section~\ref{sec:method:importance}, we apply importance weighting to the redshift distribution parameters of the fiducial HSC Y3 cosmic shear chains \cite{Li2023_HSCY3_CosmicShear,Dalal2023CosmoShearHSC} based on our new redshift parameter priors; (b) in Section~\ref{sec:method:mcmc}, we re-run likelihood analysis using the fiducial HSC cosmic shear, with our updated redshift distribution and redshift parameter priors.
+The constraints are inferred with the following methods: (a) in Section~\ref{sec:method:mcmc}, we re-run the likelihood analysis following the HSC real space cosmic shear analysis \cite{Li2023_HSCY3_CosmicShear}, using the updated redshift distributions and redshift parameter priors; (b) in Section~\ref{sec:method:importance}, we apply importance weighting to the redshift distribution parameters of the fiducial HSC Y3 cosmic shear chains \cite{Li2023_HSCY3_CosmicShear,Dalal2023CosmoShearHSC} based on the updated redshift parameter priors.
+The latter serves as a mean of inexpensive inference based on the original chains.